peterjc/thapbi-pict/docs/worked_example/sample_summary.rst

 Here we will discuss the high level human readable summary report from ``thapbi_pict sample-summary``, produced as plain text.

-Without metadata, the samples are sorted by filename alphabetically.
+Without :ref:`metadata <metadata>`, the samples are sorted by filename alphabetically.
 In this example that means we get DNA controls, negative controls, Site 1, 10, 11, 12, 13, 14, 2, ..., 9.
 This is unfortunate, so if it is too late to change your sequence sample naming scheme (e.g. use leading zeros, and ``YYYY-MM-DD`` style for any dates), you can at least use nicely sorting names in your metadata.

 When a metadata table is given, the rows are sorted by the displayed columns (in the order requested), with any sequenced files without metadata entries